-The Trust has in place insurance policies that provide the Trust with access to funds in the event of large ATOL holder failure(s), where costs arising from refunds and repatriation exceed £75 million in a policy year.
-The policies were extended from 1 April 2016 to additionally provide access to funds in the event of small ATOL holder failure(s), where costs arising from refunds and repatriation exceed £10 million in a policy year.
-There have been no claims on the policies during the year (2015: none).
+The Trust has in place insurance policies that provide the Trust with access to funds in the event of ATOL holder failure(s), where costs arising from refunds and repatriation exceed either £150 million, £70 million or £10 million in a policy year, depending on the size of the failed ATOL holder(s).
+There have been no claims on the policies during the year (2017: none).